tuna-f1sh/cyme/README.md

 List system USB buses and devices; a lib and modern cross-platform `lsusb` that attempts to maintain compatibility with, but also add new features.
 Includes a macOS `system_profiler SPUSBDataType` parser module and libusb profiler for non-macOS systems/gathering more verbose information.

-The project started as a quick replacement for the barely working [lsusb script](https://github.com/jlhonora/lsusb) and is my _yearly_ Rust project to keep up to date!
+The project started as a quick replacement for the barely working [lsusb script](https://github.com/jlhonora/lsusb) and a Rust project to keep me up to date!
 Like most fun projects, it quickly experienced feature creep as I developed it into a cross-platform replacement for `lsusb`.

-As a developer of embedded devices, I use a USB list tool on a frequent basis and developed this to cater to what I believe are the short comings of `lsusb`; verbose dump is too _verbose_, tree doesn't contain useful data on the whole, it barely works on non-Linux platforms and modern terminals support features that make glancing through the data easier.
+As a developer of embedded devices, I use a USB list tool on a frequent basis and developed this to cater to what I believe are the short comings of `lsusb`: verbose dump is too _verbose_, tree doesn't contain useful data on the whole, it barely works on non-Linux platforms and modern terminals support features that make glancing through the data easier.

 It's not perfect as it started out as a Rust refresher but I had a lot of fun developing it and hope others will find it useful and can contribute.
 Reading around the [lsusb source code](https://github.com/gregkh/usbutils/blob/master/lsusb.c), USB-IF and general USB information was also a good knowledge builder.